 Exploring the space between writers and readers in the new publishing galaxy.

 Future of Long Form explores the space between writers and readers in the new media galaxy.
 It provides food for thought, inspiration and practical information for writers of long form non-fiction via interviews, research and commentary.
-It’s written for non-fiction writers who are trying to find new readers.
+It was written for non-fiction writers who are trying to find new readers.

-Every week a new post explores writing and long form non-fiction in a general sense, tries to help writers understand or overcome new-media hurdles or tracks the progress of writers’ forays into new publishing paradigms.
+Written in 2012, 2013 & 2104 each new post explored writing and long form non-fiction in a general sense, tried to help writers understand or overcome new-media hurdles or tracked the progress of writers’ forays into new publishing paradigms.

 About Pepi Ronalds

 I am a freelance writer based in Melbourne, Australia.
-My work has been published in Meanjin, Outback Magazine, Killings (Kill Your Darlings Journal blog), Open Manifesto and A List Apart.
+My work has been published in Meanjin, The Lifted Brow, Outback Magazine, Killings (Kill Your Darlings Journal blog), Open Manifesto and A List Apart.
 I have a Diploma in Professional Writing and Editing from RMIT, a Bachelor of Arts from Swinburne University, and a Diploma in Photography from the Australian College of Photography Art and Communication (ACPAC).
+I’m currently working on a non-fiction book about the aftermath of the 2011 Great East Earthquake of Japan.
 Samples and links to more of my writing can be found on my website www.pepironalds.com.

 What is ‘long form’?